vignesh-bits-wilp/mlops-assignment/README.md

    - Uploads coverage to Codecov

 2. **Build & Push Job**:
-   - Runs only on successful pushes to `main`
+   - Runs only on successful pushes to `master`
    - Builds Docker image with proper tagging
    - Pushes to Docker Hub (requires secrets)